oceantracker/oceantracker/installing/installing.md

 To ensure python/ module compatibility, recommendation is to build a conda virtual environment with the given environment.yml file

-Due to version dependencies of modules outside oceantracker, it curently only works with python 3.10, bur not yet 3.11 and numpy < 1.24
+Due to version dependencies of modules outside oceantracker, it curently only works with python 3.10 and numpy < 1.24, and not yet python 3.11

 1. Install